PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 <i>`https://{Application Load Balancer DNS NAME}/login?continue=/backoffice`</i>

-The credentials are the email and password set by the `init` service..
+The credentials are the email and password set by the `init` service.